IRLL/HierarchyCraft/paper.md

 ### NetHack Learning Environment

 The NetHack learning environment [@kuttler2020nethack] is based on the game NetHack, where the observation is a grid composed of hundreds of possible symbols.
 Large numbers of items are randomly placed in each level, making NetHack extremely complex and challenging.
 In fact, NetHack is **too complex for agents to learn**, it requires many environment steps for agents to acquire domain-specific knowledge.
-10B steps were required for the NeurIPS 2021
-**this citation looks different from the rest: hafner2021benchmarking?**
-NetHack challenge [@hafner2021benchmarking], making it impractically long for a benchmark.
+10B steps were required for the NeurIPS 2021 NetHack challenge [@2021NetHack], making it impractically long for a benchmark.
 Moreover, the NetHack game has only a **fixed underlying hierarchy** that cannot be easily modified.

 ### DeepMind Lab